 - Change email, banking, work, and password-manager credentials from a clean device if the remote session may have been active.

 If the installer ran, the visible ScreenConnect entry may be only part of the problem.
-A phishing download can also leave a loader, scheduled task, browser change, startup entry, or second payload behind.
+A phishing download can also leave a loader, scheduled task, browser change, startup entry, or second payload behind, especially when the file arrived through a fake update prompt or ZIP archive.
 Run a full Gridinsoft Anti-Malware scan after removing the visible client, remove detections, reboot, and scan again if alerts or remote-access symptoms return.

 If the page or email made you download an invoice, coupon, tracking app, browser extension, or support tool, scan the PC before opening it again or logging into sensitive accounts.